 - Best Restaurants at Disney Springs

 Additionally, you might enjoy learning more about dining with characters.
-I have a full review of Disney World Character Dining here.
-It includes tips on the best meals, photos, and autographs at these dining experiences.
+We have a full review of Disney World Character Dining.
+That guide includes tips on the best meals, photos, and autographs at these dining experiences.

-Planning a trip to Walt Disney World?
-Check out our tips for planning a split stay or you might like to familiarize yourself with transportation options like the Disney World Monorail or our guide to the Skyliner with route and travel times.
+Are you planning a trip to Walt Disney World?
+Check out our tips for planning a split stay or you might like to familiarize yourself with transportation options like the Disney World Monorail or our guide to the Skyliner Resorts with travel times.